BAM-PFA/drupal-documentation/_posts/2015-04-14-news-functionality.markdown

 title:  "News Functionality"
 date:   2015-04-15 16:19:37
 categories: Documentation
-summary: Plan for news functionality
+summary: Plan for how news should be entered into the site, and how it will appear to the public.
 ---

-This document describes how News should be entered into the site, and how it will appear to the public.

 ### Administrative Interface